 The stars aligned on our arrival into San Diego.
-It was the Challenged Athletes Foundation’s biggest event of the year, the San Diego Triathlon Challenge, and we were invited as special guests to participate.
+It was the Challenged Athletes Foundation’s biggest event of the year, the San Diego Triathlon Challenge, and we were invited as special guests to participate in the three-day, jam packed agenda.

 The first event I attended was the open water swim clinic at La Jolla Shores.
-As Nat and I approached the beach, I looked out into the ocean and saw huge white caps and waves upon waves crashing onto the shore.
-I was a little nervous.
-This would be my second time swimming in the ocean (the first was during the Sharkfest swim I did a month prior in San Francisco, where I lost my goggles).
-Nat had come to the swim clinic with me for support, but wasn’t planning on swimming.
+As I approached the beach, I looked out into the ocean and saw huge white caps and waves upon waves crashing onto the shore.
+Being only my second time swimming in the ocean, and having grown up in rather calm waters in Minnesota and Michigan, I wondered if this was normal.

 That night, the whole team got “dressed up” (aka we wore the only nice outfit we brought on our 1,500 mile journey) for the Celebration of Abilities Dinner.
 And boy, was it a celebration!
 With co-founder Bob Babbitt leading the show, we were on a total high, inspired by stories of challenged athletes who re-defined “possible” and crushed boundaries in countless physical arenas.